 Other declarations and initiatives on open access:

-That an article or academic work can be consulted for free on the web does not mean that it can be used without restriction.
-Only the work can be used in accordance with the Intellectual Property Law (private copies, appointment rights ...), but no other use can be made without the authorization of the author or holder of the rights of exploitation
+The fact that an article or academic paper can be consulted free of charge on the web does not mean that it can be used without any restrictions.
+The work can only be used in accordance with the Intellectual Property Law (private copies, right of summons, ...), but no other use can be made without the authorization of the author or owner of the exploitation rights.

 However, a free access article has a license assigned Creative Commons which indicates under what conditions it can be used.

-To achieve open access to scientific communication, 2 routes are promoted:
+To achieve open access to scientific communication, 2 ways are promoted:

 The green route or self-archiving in a tank

-Self-archive articles in institutional repositories such as UPCommons or in thematic deposits like ArXiv to make them accessible to the network and to be able to reuse them.
-Always respect the conditions established by the magazine where the article is published, basically:
+Self-archive articles in institutional repositories such as UPCommons or in thematic deposits like ArXiv to make them accessible on the net and to be able to reuse them.
+It is necessary to always respect the conditions established by the magazine where the article is published, basically:

 If not, consult editorial policies and auto-editing conditions of each publisher to find out what uses permit their publications.